 Get in Touch With an Experienced Car Accident Attorney in Atlanta Today

 When you have been involved in an automobile accident in which there are potentially multiple defendants, you need the help of a truck accident lawyer serving Atlanta to handle the complexities of your case.

 An Atlanta car accident lawyer, like those at The Angell Law Firm, can help you with your personal injury claim.

 We are not intimidated by multiple defendants and we will work hard to identify every potential source of recovery that is available to you for your injuries.

-Please call (770) 217-4954 today for a free consultation today with a truck accident attorney.
+Please call (770) 217-4954 today for a free consultation today with a personal injury attorney serving Atlanta.

 Bryce is considered a highly esteemed trial lawyer and a passionate client advocate amongst his peers in the Atlanta legal community.
 Never afraid to go the extra mile for his clients, Bryce Angell works tirelessly to ensure that each client’s personal injury case gets the attention that it deserves.